 #02–01 TO #29–01

-It is our Honour and our Pleasure to be of Service to You & Your Family, Do Feel FREE to Call Us to Elaborate and Analyse to You to Own Your Choice Unit(s) for Your Own Stay as well as for Your Investment.
+It is my Honour to be of Service to You & Your Family, Do Feel FREE to Call Me to Elaborate and Analyse to You to Own Your Choice Unit(s) for Your Own Stay as well as for Your Investment.